1. Nutritional composition of cucumber

 Antioxidant support

 Cucumbers contain several antioxidants, such as vitamin C and beta-carotene.
-These antioxidants may help protect cells from damage and may potentially reduce the risk of chronic disease.
+These antioxidants may help protect cells from damage and potentially reduce the risk of chronic disease.
 A study published in the Journal of Nutrition, Health and Aging found that regular consumption of cucumber powder increased antioxidant activity in the body after 30 days.
 However, it is important to note that cucumber powder may have more antioxidants than raw cucumbers.

 Beautiful and healthy skin

-While cucumber water is healthy, for some people, overconsumption can lead to mild stomach upset.
+While cucumber water is healthy, for some people, excessive consumption can lead to mild stomach upset.
 This is due to the presence of cucurbitin, a compound that has laxative effects, and the low fiber content which overloads the digestive process with large amounts, leading to bloating or diarrhea especially for those with sensitive stomachs.

 3. Refer to the recipe for making cucumber water to help lose weight

-- To make a hydrating smoothie in a blender, blend 1/2 cup chopped cucumber, 1 cup frozen pineapple, 1 frozen banana, handful of spinach, 1/2 cup yogurt, 1/2 cup water (or coconut water), and lemon juice (optional) until smooth.
+- To make a hydrating smoothie in a blender, blend 1/2 cup chopped cucumber, 1 cup frozen pineapple, 1 frozen banana, a handful of spinach, 1/2 cup yogurt, 1/2 cup water (or coconut water), and lemon juice (optional) until smooth.
 Adjust sweetness/tartness.
 Experiment with berries, mango, or celery for a new twist.

 Source: https://giadinh.suckhoedoisong.vn/cong-thuc-nuoc-dua-chuot-giup-giam-can-va-bo-sung-nuoc-trong-mua-he-17224052216260391.htm